karinanikolova/URLShortenerApplication/README.md

 - A public short URL that redirects to the original URL
 - A secret stats URL that displays analytics for that short link

-The system tracks and stores each URL access, including the user's IP address, and ensures that the secret stats URL is secure and difficult to guess.
+A length restriction and format validation ensure that the provided URL is valid.
+The public short URL tracks and stores each URL access, including the user's IP address.
 Statistics are recorded asynchronously to ensure a fast and responsive user experience.
+The generated secret stats URL is secure and difficult to guess.

 ### Statistics Provided
 - Unique visits per day (each IP is counted once per day)